Rady Faculty of Health Sciences

 In order to ensure all requests are treated and approved in a fair and equitable manner the schedule of deadlines is detailed below.
 Bookings will then be prioritized, conflicts identified, resolved, and/or adjudicated and confirmations sent by email.

-- Confirmations will be sent out early in April 2023
+- Confirmations will be sent out in April 2024

 Session organizers may submit requests after the above deadline, however, the session may be given a lower priority than the bookings received before the deadline and will be accommodated subject to resource availability.